16 Spectacular Living Room Office Ideas for Working in Style

-If you WFH daily now or just spend a lot of time on projects at home but don’t have a designated home work space, a living room office is the solution you might be looking for.
-A home office carved out of a family room or common living area can benefit from the comfort—and oftentimes extra space—that comes with this room.
-But don’t worry, you don’t have to undergo a full, DIY renovation.
-Very few furnishings and functional updates are all it takes to transform your spare room or space into an inviting at-home office.
+If you’re working from home but don’t have a designated home work space, a living room office is the double-upping-on-space solution you might be looking for.
+A home office carved out of a family room or common living area can benefit from the comfort — and oftentimes extra space — that comes with this room.

 The best of us have gotten all too comfortable typing away on the couch.
 If you’re not ready to completely let go of your leisurely work from home routine, use this San Francisco apartment’s space-saving trick and graduate to the back of the couch.
 This way you can still be in the comfort of your living room, but have a designated work spot.
 Plus, it’s a helpful hack if wall space is at a premium.